shopware/frontends/.changeset/afraid-snails-peel.md

 "@shopware/api-client": minor
 ---

-Added standard timeout option for createAPIClient
+Added fetchOptions to both API clients to allow for base configuration of http client